-This beautifully illustrated book is a heart warming vindication for great fathers out there.
+Mr Bear Babysits is a beautifully illustrated book and a heartwarming vindication for great fathers out there.
 At the beginning Mr Bear is sent to babysit for the neighbours.
 Initially he is all at sea and the children run rings around him.
 But as the evening goes on he takes charge and learns that not only is he pretty good at this, he quite enjoys it too.

 The final image of Mr Bear with his own baby asleep on his chest will surely elicit an Awww from all but the hardest of hearts.

 This swishy swashy, splash splosh, squelch squerch, stumble trip, hoooo woooo, tip toe adventure has been a read aloud favourite for over 25 years.
-The delightful illustrations show a man going bear hunting with four kids and a dog.
+The delightful illustrations in We’re Going On a Bear Hunt show a man going bear hunting with four kids and a dog.

 The sideline about poor Big Bear trying to finish his book in the middle of it all will amuse adult readers and kids just love the repetition and the snuggly ending.

 Again Big Bear could be any relation to Little Bear so a good gift for non Dads too.

 You May Also Enjoy Download Your FREE My Dad Printable for Father’s Day